- About Us

 Alliance Healthcare and Alphega Pharmacy congratulate our Alphega Pharmacy members, and support them with the continuation of their fantastic work in community pharmacy.

 SUB-TYPE: CORPORATE NEWS

-Alliance Healthcare continues to help our customers self-serve by driving forward adoption of our digital processes via the myahportal (Alliance Healthcare Portal) and phasing out the paper return notes process entirely.
-From Monday 14 September customers should only be processing returns claims through ‘Returns' via the myahportal.
+Alliance Healthcare continues to help our customers self-serve by driving forward adoption of our digital processes via the The Alliance Healthcare Portal (myahportal) and phasing out the paper return notes process entirely.

 The portal provides customers with a simplified approach to access multiple Alliance Healthcare systems and order products online, including surgical orders from NWOS and other functionalities.

 As part of our digital evolution of using ‘Returns’ online, customers will see the following benefits: